Willson Contreras Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Willson Contreras (.121 batting average in his past 10 games), battle starter Andrew Abbott and the Cincinnati Reds at Busch Stadium, Saturday at 2:15 PM ET.
+The St. Louis Cardinals and Willson Contreras (.303 slugging percentage over his past 10 games, including two homers), battle starting pitcher Hunter Greene and the Cincinnati Reds at Busch Stadium, Sunday at 2:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Reds.
+He had a one-hit performance in his previous game (1-for-3) against the Reds.

 Willson Contreras Game Info & Props vs. the Reds